 - It can become very lonely without any co-workers around.

-Do not worry, you can work from home for as long as is needed and be productive with a strong performance each day.
+Do not worry, you can work from home and be productive with a strong performance each day.
 Here are our top tips to help you……

 Get dressed in the morning